 Handwork is our essential tool of the trade.
 Machine work is kept to a minimum and only used where it is vital to the reinforcement of clothing.
-It takes upwards of 60 hours to produce a suit, with perhaps only twenty minutes of this time involving a sewing machine!
-Compared to other industries, our carbon footprint really is kept low.
+It takes upwards of 60 hours to produce a suit, with perhaps only 20 minutes of this time involving a sewing machine!
+Compared to other industries, our carbon footprint is kept very low.

-We nurture talent and run our own in house apprenticeship programme, with trainees studying both within our Academy and alongside their mentors in our workshops; our apprentices earn a realistic salary during their apprenticeship that encourages them to remain within the programme.
+We nurture talent and run our own in-house apprenticeship programme, with trainees studying both within our Academy and alongside their mentors in our workshops; our apprentices earn a realistic salary during their apprenticeship that encourages them to remain within the programme.
 All of these initiatives help ensure the future of our craft and company.

 Bespoke tailoring is a precise art with little wastage.
 We order cloth in accordance with each customer’s individual size, and uniquely trim each garment.
 We regularly donate unused cloth and spare trimmings to students.

 The majority of the materials that we use are recyclable, with many of them derived from natural sources.
 We recycle all of our cutting room and workshop offcuts and source recycled materials in the production of our hangers and packaging.

 The durability of our clothing means that we regularly see it recycled as it is passed down from one generation to another.
 Take a peek at our alterations rails and you will find clothing that is generations old.

 We work primarily with British and Italian mills.
 The majority of cloths are woven in England, Scotland and the North of Italy.
 We ensure that every mill we work with practises an ethical code that respects both the care and well being of the animals and of the environment.